rauhul/ece411/lecture notes/ECE 411 Final review.md

 multichoice on pros/cons on private/shared caches

-cache corherence is an issue, dont need to know much more
+cache coherence is an issue, dont need to know much more

 - get inconsistencies across cores
 - no questions on this